Strategic Coordination of Drones via Short-term Distributed Optimization and Long-term Reinforcement Learning: Related Work

-\cparagraph{Distributed optimization} Several distributed task assignment algorithms have been proposed.
-One such algorithm is the robust decentralized task assignment (RDTA)~\cite{alighanbari2006robust} that enhances robustness and reduces communication costs by employing decentralized planning for drones.
-Another one is the consensus-based bundle algorithm (CBBA)~\cite{chen2022consensus}, which combines market-based mechanisms and situation awareness to converge and avoid task conflicts among drones.
-Moreover, a planning-based coordination method using collective learning, named Economic Planning and Optimized Selections (EPOS), enables drones to optimize their navigation and sensing options under battery constraints~\cite{qin20223,qin2023coordination}.
-However, long-term sensing scenarios pose challenges.
-Drones tend to prioritize immediate maximum returns in the short term, often neglecting the need for strategic decision-making for overall benefits.
+To solve the decentralized combinatorial optimization problem, several distributed task allocation algorithms have been proposed: One such algorithm is the Robust Decentralized task allocation (RDTA)~\cite{alighanbari2006robust} that enhances robustness and reduces communication costs by employing decentralized planning for drones.
+Another one is the Consensus-Based Bundle Algorithm (CBBA)~\cite{bertuccelli2009real}, which combines market-based mechanisms and situation awareness to converge and avoid task conflicts among drones.
+The COHDA~\cite{hinrichs2013cohda} optimization generalizes well in different communication structures among drones with full view of the system, but requires each drone to exchange information with all of others.
+Moreover, a decentralized multi-agent collective learning approach, named Economic Planning and Optimized Selections (EPOS), allows agents to exchange information over a tree-structured communication topology, achieving low computational and communication overhead~\cite{pournaras2018decentralized}.
+Compared to the relevant algorithm of COHDA, this approach has lower cost of message exchange and higher cost-effectiveness in terms of optimality~\cite{pournaras2018decentralized}.
+Moreover, EPOS enables each drone to share the aggregated plans of navigation and sensing to others, without exposing the private information of drone specifications, battery and sensor data~\cite{qin2024m}.
+Nevertheless, long-term sensing scenarios pose challenges.
+Drones tend to prioritize immediate maximum returns in the short term, often neglecting the need for strategic decision-making for long-term benefits.